LuxCoreRender: LuxCoreRender (LuxRender 2.x)

 During the 2017 winter, LuxCoreRender 2.0 was defined as a LuxCore API focused render package, dropping any old code related to LuxRender 1.x.
 A new website, forum, wiki, Blender exported, etc. were developed in order mark a new fresh project restart.

 Although the original LuxRender is a full spectral renderer, the new LuxCoreRender drops full spectral rendering in favor of simulating spectral dispersion when required.
 However, this leads to some inaccuracies when rendering caustics in some circumstances.

+After the stable 2.6 release on 25 December 2021, LuxCoreRender did not publish another stable release for over three years; version 2.10 was released on 21 May 2025, adding Blender 4.x and Apple Silicon Mac support.
+The official project download page lists LuxCoreRender v2.10 and says binaries are primarily distributed through Python wheels published on PyPI.